-The beverage alcohol industry is subject to government policy, extensive regulatory requirements and significant rates of taxation, both in Canada and other markets in which the Corporation carries on business.
+The beverage alcohol industry is subject to government policy, extensive regulatory requirements and significant rates of taxation at both the federal and provincial levels.
 As a result, changes in the government policy, regulatory and/or taxation environments within the beverage alcohol industry may affect Corby's business operations, causing changes in market dynamics or changes in consumer consumption patterns.
-In addition, within Canada, the Corporation's provincial liquor board customers have the ability to mandate changes that can lead to increased costs, as well as other factors that may impact the financial results.
+In addition, the Corporation's provincial liquor board customers have the ability to mandate changes that can lead to increased costs, as well as other factors that may impact the financial results.
+As the Corporation becomes more reliant on international product sales in the US, UK and other countries, exposure to changes in the laws and regulations in those countries could also adversely affect the operations, financial performance or reputation of the Corporation.